torbenbarsballe/worldbuilding-docs/index.md

 Amidst these nations, other dangers flourish.
 Vast battlefields, left in the wake of the Uon war, are haunted by the ghosts of the fallen.
-Shapeshifters roam the forests and plains, in harmony with the natural order.
+Shapeshifters roam the forests and plains, indifferent to the vagaries of human politics.
 Dragons dwell in the highest mountains, wielding immeasurable power.
 The wilderness is beset by rogue elementals, wild and uncontrollable.
 This is the world of Dael.